-To isolate active ribosomes, I have been using the sucrose cushion purification method.
+I have isolated active ribosomes using a sucrose cushion purification method.
 I first harvested ribosomes from E. coli cells grown in LB medium and was able to achieve a yield of 1.5-5 nmol from 1 L of culture (about 1.75g of cells) with a concentration of 10-30 pmol/µL, which is substantially higher than the 2.7 pmol/µL concentration required for the in vitro translation kit.
-Next, I demonstrated that the E. coli ribosomes were active using the in vitro assay and replicated these results using ribosomes from multiple purification attempts, showing that purification of E. coli ribosomes using the sucrose cushion method is reproducible (Figure 5).
+Next, I demonstrated that the E. coli ribosomes were active using the in vitro assay and replicated these results using ribosomes from multiple purification attempts, showing that purification of E. coli ribosomes using the sucrose cushion method is reproducible (Figure 3).
 [Positive control for ribosome isolation / activity.]